zhivotnoya/XION-ChaseCam/README.md

 These fine folks use it all the time and I thank you from the bottom of my heart!
 (As I find them, I'll add them here)

-![https://info.sonorancad.com/integration-plugins/twitch-overlay-and-bot#bodycam-overlay]SonoranCAD offers a modified version that puts in your location information.
+SonoranCAD (https://info.sonorancad.com/integration-plugins/twitch-overlay-and-bot#bodycam-overlay ) offers a modified version that puts in your location information.
 (more to come, I promise)

 # Version History: